ohler55/ox/README.md

  - Made SAX smarter a little smarter or rather let it handle unquoted string with a / at the end.

+ - Fixed bug with reporting errors of element names that are too long.

 ### Release 2.4.0

  - Added Ox::Builder that constructs an XML string or writes XML to a stream